smekuria1/cyzig/README.md

 # Cyzig

-A small, fast and dynamicly typed scripting language written in Zig.
+A small, fast and dynamically typed scripting language written in Zig.
 Inspired by WAIIG by Thorsten Ball

 ## Features